knice/inquiry.ucsc.edu/source/_articles/2020-21/fish-for-all.md

 in cages like these in Lake Kariba in Zimbabwe, Africa.
 Tilapia farming currently uses feeds that contain substantial amounts of fishmeal and fish oil derived from wild fish.
-Such feeds are wasteful and ultimately unsustainable, and---as research performed by Kapuscinski and her team is showing---can likely be replaced with more environmentally-friendly fish-free feeds.
+Such feeds are wasteful and ultimately unsustainable, and&mdash;as research performed by Kapuscinski and her team is showing&mdash;can likely be replaced with more environmentally-friendly fish-free feeds.
 Credit: <a href="http://www.fao.org/fishery/photolibrary/photo/detail/en/c/267218/">M. Reantaso, courtesy of FAO Aquaculture
 Photo
 Library</a>.</figcaption>